 West Park Avenue Traffic Calming Pilot Project

-In response to neighborhood concerns, the city of Durango will be implementing a traffic calming pilot project for West Park Avenue.
-The traffic calming pilot project will address speeding and safety concerns with design elements that narrow the roadway and help slow traffic.
-Paint and delineators will be installed to create pinchpoints and curb extensions.
-City staff met with West Park Avenue residents and worked with them on the traffic calming design.
+In response to neighborhood concerns, the City of Durango implemented a traffic calming pilot project for West Park Avenue.
+The pilot project is intended to address speeding and safety concerns by using paint and delineators to create curb extensions to narrow the roadway and help slow traffic.
 The design can be found here.
 This project is intended to be temporary and will be adjusted as needed.

 Durango is a Bicycle Friendly CommunitySM